Online Home Banking Security

 - Never use email to send confidential information to MSFCU.
-To send a secure message, log into home banking and click on the Communications tab, then Create New Message. (www.msfcu.us).
+To send a secure message, log into home banking and click on the Message & Alerts menu item, then click on Message. (www.msfcu.us).

 - Never click on a link in an email from someone you do not know.
 Best practice is to delete the email before opening.
 (Phishing)

 - Do not open attachments from an unexpected email.